jungholeestat/jungholeestat.github.io/_pages/about.md

 Before CMU, I obtained an M.S. in Statistics from the University of Chicago, where I worked on randomization inference and numerical analysis under the guidance of [Panos Toulis](https://www.ptoulis.com/) and [Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/), respectively.

 I'm always happy to talk about research.
-If you want to chat, please feel free to reach out!
+If you want to chat, please feel free to reach out to junghol[at]stat[dot]cmu[dot]edu.